 Q. I'm interested in the school, but I'm afraid I cannot afford tuition.
 Are there scholarships available?

 A. Our school offers tuition assistance to families who qualify.
-Our school utilizes a third-party system to equitably determine who qualifies for tuition assistance.
+Our school utilizes a third-party system, FACTS Management, to equitably determine who qualifies for tuition assistance.
 Please go to our Payment and Financial Aid page to learn more and begin the application process.

 Q. Does your school serve breakfast or lunch?